 Auto-Scheduling Start/Stop Times with ParkMyCloud

-Leaving non-production instances running when you are not using them is a second major contributory factor to cloud waste, and another that can easily be addressed with ParkMyCloud.
-As well as making recommendations about which resources are suitable for EC2 right sizing, ParkMyCloud also makes recommendations about which non-production instances are suitable for auto-scheduling – or “parking”.
+Leaving non-production instances running when you are not using them is another major contributing factor to cloud waste, and another that can easily be addressed with the help of an automated tool that takes action.
+On top of making recommendations about which resources are suitable for EC2 rightsizing, ParkMyCloud also makes recommendations about which non-production instances are suitable for auto-scheduling – or “parking”.

 These recommendations will be displayed on the single-view dashboard after ParkMyCloud has finished its initial discovery, and all system administrators have to do to park the recommended instances is to apply a parking schedule to them.
 A choice of preconfigured parking schedules already exists in the ParkMyCloud portal (for example, parked between 8:00 p.m. and 8:00 a.m.
 Monday to Friday and during the weekends), or system administrators can create their own schedules using an intuitive grid.

 Auto-scheduling parking times for non-production instances – using the example schedule above – can save businesses almost 65% on the cost of deploying development, staging and testing instances on AWS.
 However, it is possible to increase savings further by permanently parking non-production resources and RDS databases, and snoozing the schedule when access to the instances is required.
-Furthermore, the total visibility of your cloud accounts provided by the ParkMyCloud dashboard gives you the governance you need to ensure the savings you make remain permanent.
+Having total visibility of your cloud accounts in the ParkMyCloud dashboard gives you the management and governance you need to ensure the savings you make remain permanent.

 Try EC2 Right Sizing with ParkMyCloud for Free

-If you have not yet considered EC2 right sizing, or been putting it off because of the size of the task, you are invited get in touch and request a free trial of ParkMyCloud.
+If you have not yet considered EC2 rightsizing, or have been putting it off because of the size of the task – we’re here to help!
+Request a demo or sign up for a 14 day free trial of ParkMyCloud.
 Our free trial offer provides you with the opportunity to quickly and easily address any provisioning issues you may have and auto-schedule start/stop times for non-production instances deployed on AWS.

 - EC2 resources often become over-provisioned or redundant as demand lessens.